What Causes Receding Gums?

 How We Treat Gum Disease

-Our Columbus cosmetic dental practice takes a proactive and personalized approach to treating gum disease.
-Our goal is not only to stop the progression of gum disease but to restore your oral health and prevent future issues.
-Depending on the severity of your condition, we may recommend one or more of the following treatments:
+Our Columbus dental practice takes a proactive, personalized approach to treating gum disease.
+Our goal is not only to stop the progression of the condition, but also to restore your oral health and help prevent future issues.

 How We Treat Receding Gums